Function Call

 Number of characters

-Extracts a substring from a string starting at the specified position.
+Extracts a substring from a string.
 The starting position begins at 1.

 @trim